Travel Bloggers Share Their Favorite African Countries for Safaris

 While Kenya and Tanzania remain the most popular choices, many African countries are emerging as excellent safari destinations.

-Since we know how hard it is to decide on the best safari destinations, we want to help everyone who wants to experience the magnificent wildlife, we’ve asked travel bloggers to share their choices of favorite African countries for safaris.
+Since we know how hard it is to narrow down a selection the best safari destinations, we want to help everyone who is looking experience the magnificent wildlife, we’ve asked travel bloggers to share their choices of favorite African countries for safaris.